konradst/angular.route.concat/README.md

   ];

   // but we'll create a ConcatRoute object (to give it order) and export it
-  // we want user routes will be resolved first export const routes:ConcatRoute = {
+  // we want user routes be resolved first export const routes:ConcatRoute = {
     order: 1,
     routerConfig: config